-In 2014 she returned to graduate school, earning her master's degree in sociology from Columbia University in 2016, where her central area of study concerned racial inequality in education.
-She currently works at the Council of State Governments Justice Center in New York City as a researcher and writer focused on initiatives related to behavioral health and alternatives to prison.
-She continues to shoot when she can eke out the time and lives with her husband, photographer / high school art teacher James Worrell, and their two daughters Edie (17) and June (14), in Maplewood, NJ.
+In 2014 she returned to graduate school, earning her master's degree in sociology from Columbia University in 2016.
+She currently works for the Council of State Governments Justice Center as a senior writer and researcher focused on initiatives related to behavioral health and alternatives to prison.
+She continues to shoot when she can eke out the time and lives with her husband, photographer / high school art teacher James Worrell and their children Edie and June in Maplewood, NJ.

 2017